Despite the charm of Charlotte’s Web and Babe, some people worry being a Pig in the Chinese zodiac isn’t the greatest.

 The pig has a reputation for being doing very little exercise and over-eating to boot.
 Living in a dirty pigsty and generally not doing anything particularly clever.
-So, you can understand why Pig has come to symbolise greed, laziness, foolish and being uncouth.
+So, you can understand why Pig has come to symbolise greed, laziness, foolishness and being uncouth.

 However, the positives far outweigh this negative idea.

 Wild pigs, especially boars, are ferocious, brave and tough as they come.
 They were often used as symbols of power and good fortune across China and Japan.
 Pigs adorned the coat of arms of wealthy and powerful families right across Europe, as symbols of bravery.
 Having a Pig when you’re backed in a corner is not to be sniffed at!